 Cloud Gaming Bandwidth Cost Calculator

-How to use
+How to use this cloud gaming bandwidth calculator

 Formula: D = (B × 10^6 × T × 3600) / (8 × 10^9)

 Now add a cap.
 If your internet plan includes 300 GB per month and charges $0.10 per extra GB, you exceed the cap by 24 GB.
 That creates $2.40 in overage fees, so your estimated total becomes $28.32 for the month.
 The important lesson is that the result scales linearly.
 Double the hours, and you roughly double the data.
-Jump to a much higher bitrate, and the bill rises proportionally even if your playtime stays the same.
+Move to a much higher bitrate, and the bill rises proportionally even if your playtime stays the same.

-Resolution describes how many pixels appear in each frame of the stream.
+Cloud gaming resolution describes how many pixels appear in each frame of the stream.
 A 720p image contains 1280×720 pixels, 1080p contains 1920×1080, 1440p contains 2560×1440, and 4K reaches 3840×2160.
 More pixels usually mean more detail, but they also create more information that must be encoded and transmitted every second.
 Cloud gaming services therefore raise the bitrate as resolution and visual quality go up.
 Bitrate is the number of bits delivered each second, usually measured in megabits per second or Mbps.

-Real services do not use perfectly fixed bitrates.
+Cloud gaming services do not use perfectly fixed bitrates.
 Modern codecs compress repeated information and adapt to the scene.
 A menu screen with little motion is easier to compress than a chaotic firefight with smoke, particle effects, and camera movement.
 Even so, advertised quality tiers still provide a useful planning estimate.
 If your connection cannot consistently support the target bitrate, the platform may lower image quality, increase compression artifacts, or introduce visible instability.
 That is why bitrate belongs at the center of any cloud gaming data estimate.

 | Resolution | Approx. Bitrate (Mbps) |